• Skip to main content

 These Copycat Reese's Peanut Butter Donuts are the ultimate treat for chocolate lovers!
 They are perfectly fried and filled with a thick peanut butter frosting.

-Prep Time: 30 minutes
+Prep Time 30 minutes

-Cook Time: 10 minutes
+Cook Time 10 minutes

-Proof: 1 hour 40 minutes
+Proof 1 hour 40 minutes

-Total Time: 2 hours 20 minutes
+Total Time 2 hours 20 minutes

-Servings: 10 donuts
+Serving Size 10 donuts

 Equipment